Researching the American Revolution

 Ferling, John E. Apostles of Revolution: Jefferson, Paine, Monroe, and the Struggle against the Old Order in America and Europe.
 New York: Bloomsbury Publishing, 2018.

 Foner, Eric, and Thomas Paine.
 Tom Paine and Revolutionary America.
-1. iss.
-Oxford Univ.
-Press paperback.
-London: Oxford Univ.
-Press, 1977.
+Oxford University Press paperback.
+London: Oxford University Press, 1977.

 Keane, John.
 Tom Paine: A Political Life.
 1st ed.
 Boston: Little, Brown, 1995.